Showing 1-24 of 83 results

-A scissor lift is an aerial work platform that can lift operatives in vertical direction to carry out a variety of tasks in industries including construction, manufacturing and facilities management.
+A scissor lift is an aerial work platform that can lift operatives in a vertical direction to carry out a variety of tasks at height in industries including construction, manufacturing, and facilities management.
 Scissor lifts are named after the lifting mechanism used, typically a criss-cross configuration of tubes, powered by hydraulic cylinders to raise the platform.

 Scissor lifts are usually self-propelled machines that are powered in different ways, generally dependent on their use.
 Electric scissor lifts are mainly used inside, utilising solid non-marking tyres and able to work in tight areas.
 Rough terrain scissors used outdoors are mostly diesel engined, with enough power to travel over challenging surfaces.
 There’s also a new generation of hybrid machines that feature electric and diesel engines.

 Electric scissor lifts are ideal for indoor work as they are quiet, light, emit no emissions and are fitted with non-marking tyres.
 Electric machines are compact and able to access job sites through doorways and corridors making them ideal for areas where space is restricted.

 The working height of electric scissors make the units a good fit for work in warehouses and building management with tasks such as lighting maintenance and stocktaking.
 Electric scissors are also known as ‘slab scissors’.

 The Genie GS-4047 - 13.7m Electric Scissor Lift is an indoor machine that can be driven at full height and offers excellent manoeuvrability in narrow aisles and tight spaces.

 Diesel scissor lifts are used in outdoor locations where the extra power of a diesel engine is needed to manoeuvre over rough terrain using lugged tyres, often using four wheel drive.
 Diesel scissors can also feature outriggers to offer support on uneven ground and are perfect for use in the construction industry and other applications such as signage tasks and cleaning projects.